hemansnation/React35/README.md

 3. JavaScript
 4. ReactJS

-Here is the Roadmap of 35 Days.
+This is what we are going to cover in 35 Days.

 # HTML Refresher